 - Continue this movement, alternating sides, for 15 reps.

-This move could also wind up getting your heart pumping if you move fast.
+This move could also wind up getting your heart pumping if you do it quickly.
 "If you love cardio like me, you can speed it up and make this a mountain climber," states Joi.
 "If you're keeping things slow and steady, make sure you're moving deliberately and with control the whole time."

-Let's do the twist!
-"The twisting crunch uses the same muscles of the crunch with the addition of the obliques," says Spencer.
-She also adds, "Any time we add rotational components to movements we are making them more 'life appropriate' because rotating, twisting, bending - these are all fundamental life movements that we want to be able to do with ease and confidence."
+So why do "the twist"?
+"The twisted crunch uses the same muscles of the crunch with the addition of the obliques," explains Spencer-Browning.
+"Any time we add rotational components to movements, we are making them more 'life appropriate' because rotating, twisting, bending—these are all fundamental life movements that we want to be able to do with ease and confidence."
 In addition to your obliques, Joi states that you'll feel this move in your quads, hip flexors, and lower back.

 Leg lifts: 15 per leg

-- Lay on the ground with legs straight and together with arms at your sides and palms down.
+- Lie on the ground with legs straight and together and arms at your sides with palms down.

 - Slowly start to lift one leg off the ground, keeping it straight, to a height that feels comfortable to you.